 If you can figure out the bus or van routes, you will save even more money costing roughly $.30 cents each way.
 Since I am not yet fluent in Spanish, I don’t have the confidence to ask questions about the route with the driver.

 I spend about $100 – $125/weekly on groceries because I eat very, very healthy.
-I have a pescador (fisherman) that delivers fresh fish to me once a week which costs about $10 – $15 depending upon what I get.
+Pablo Ku, pescador (fisherman) from Progreso delivers fresh fish to me once a week which costs about $10 – $15 depending upon what I get.
+(Find him on Facebook)

-I also treat myself once or twice a week to a nice lunch or meal at a restaurant.
+Treat myself once or twice a week to a nice lunch or meal at a restaurant is another line item in my budget.
 Again, depending upon the restaurant, I typically spend $20 – $50; the high side includes a bottle of wine.